pimterry/server-components/README.md

 Creates a returns a new custom HTML element prototype, extending the HTMLElement prototype.

 Note that this does *not* register the element.
-To do that, call serverComponents.registerElement with an element name, and options (typically including the prototype returned here as your 'prototype' value).
+To do that, call `components.registerElement` with an element name, and options (typically including the prototype returned here as your 'prototype' value).

 This is broadly equivalent to `Object.create(HTMLElement.prototype)` in browser land, and exactly equivalent here to `Object.create(components.dom.HTMLElement.prototype)`.
 You can call that yourself instead if you like, but it's a bit of a mouthful.